MattiaMDR/MattiaMDR/README.md

 I'm a freelance Data Analyst and Finance student based in Italy.

-I build Python workflows, SQL reports and Tableau dashboards that help businesses understand sales, customers, products, revenue and performance.
+I build Python workflows, SQL reports and Tableau dashboards that help businesses understand sales, customers, products, revenue and performance, outside data and finance, I enjoy chess, books and travel.

 ## What I Work On